 Review summary: Leica Q Typ 116 vs M8

 So how do things add up?
 Is there a clear favorite between the Leica Q Typ 116 and the Leica M8?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica Q (Typ 116):